-Carbohydrate is the preferred and most easily assessable fuel for high end activity – consume the most when you are most active!
+Carbohydrate is the preferred and most easily accessible fuel for high end activity – consume the most when you are most active!

 A light meal containing carbohydrates prior to training can enhance performance, the more fuel present, the more you can push yourself and get the most out of your training session.

 The body needs carbohydrates again to replace what has been used so it’s available for the next training session; and to assist with muscle repair and recovery.

 Loading up on just protein doesn’t mean it will all turn into muscle – any excess protein not used to repair muscle will be oxidized as fuel or will just end up stored as fat.

 Regular amounts over the day